 Read through some of the reviews on Amazon.
 You'll see what I mean.

-Tell us a little about your e-course and how it can help others break into the romance self-publishing industry.
+Tell us a little about your e-course and how it can help others earn money writing romance novels.

 This section is very detailed, going from what you need to do before you actually start writing (eg, building a character profile and creating an outline), to actually writing the story.